Yui100901/my_yolo/docs/reference/yolo/data/dataset_wrappers.md

 ---
-description: Create a custom dataset of mixed and oriented rectangular objects with Ultralytics YOLO's MixAndRectDataset.
+description: Create a custom datasets of mixed and oriented rectangular objects with Ultralytics YOLO's MixAndRectDataset.
 ---

 # MixAndRectDataset